-With the competition keener than ever and the economy in a slump, you need to prepare for your job interview thoroughly.
-It’s no longer enough to offer a firm handshake to your interviewer, make eye contact, and nod pleasantly now and then.
-You need to prepare a dynamic application letter and resume.
-You need to research the company.
-And you need to present a confident image and develop the ability to answer tough questions on the spot.
+Passing a job interview is not as easy as before.
+Today, you need to do more than just offer a firm handshake to your interviewer, make eye contact, and nod pleasantly now and then.
+You need to prepare a dynamic application letter and resume and research the company.
+Plus, you need to present a confident image and develop the ability to answer tough questions on the spot.

 Although no one can predict the questions your potential employer will ask, you can think about how you’d answer some of the commonly asked ones.
 Here are ten questions for you to consider and a few hints about how to answer them: